dannysepler/blog/_posts/2018-11-27-mac-bash-functions.md

 categories: bash mac
 ---

-*Disclaimer: This article is tailored towards other Mac programmers like myself.*
+*Disclaimer: Although this article is tailored towards other Mac programmers like myself, it is also applicable for Windows users with some tweaks in syntax.*

-Ever find yourself running the same command in your terminal window?
-I have found creating functions in my `.bash_profile` to be a major time-saver!
+Ever find yourself running the same command over and over in your terminal window?
+Bash functions can be a major time-saver!

 ## What is a bash function?